 About me and my radio hobby

 My radio-hobby started in 1974.
-I mainly listened to pirate radio stations on FM and MW.
-Besides my Philips L1G30T transistor radio I had an old Philips B5X43A radio, which I mainly used to listen to Radio Veronica, Radio Northsea, and Radio Caroline.
+I mainly listened to pirate radio stations on FM and mediumwave In addition to my Philips L1G30T transistor radio I had an old Philips B5X43A radio, which I mainly used to listen to Radio Veronica, Radio Northsea, and Radio Caroline.
 The B5X43A also covered the shortwave bands.

-In the late 70's, I discovered SW radio, but not in the way you normally would.
+In the late 1970's, I discovered shortwave radio, but not in the way you normally would.
 I was working on a project and needed sound effects.
 Spooky effects and the sound of guns.
 I didn't have sound effects lp's or other gadgets, but I did have the Country Joe & the Fish single "I-feel-like-I'm-fixing-to-die-rag".
 That song has the sound of a machine gun at the end.
 That covered the first part of the effects, but I needed more.
 Then I remembered the weird sounds that I heard on the radio when I turned the knobs of the B5X43A one day.
-Someone had switched the radio from FM to SW and I heard sounds that I never heard before.
-It was radio without BFO, SSB, or something like that, so all ute stations sounded very odd.
+The radio was tuned to shortwave and I heard sounds that I never heard before.
+It was a radio without BFO, SSB, or something like that, so all ute stations sounded very odd.
 Especially the rtty stations, but also the aero and maritime stations sounded weird.
 Their voices sounded very distorted on AM.
 It sounded quite spooky actually.
 You already guessed it.....
-I found my sound effects that night on SW.
+I found my sound effects that night on shortwave.
 I really had no idea what I heard though; I discovered that a couple of years later.

-I entered a new era when I attached my first decoder to my Commodore 64; it was a Microlog SWL/Airdisk decoder.
-Later other, more sophisticated decoders followed and ute dx completely replaced my interest in the SW broadcasting stations.
+I entered a new era when I attached my first decoder to my Commodore 64; it was a Microlog shortwaveL/Airdisk decoder.
+Later other, more sophisticated decoders followed and ute dx completely replaced my interest in the shortwave broadcasting stations.
 I was thrilled when the first morse stations from Poland and the Ukraine appeared on the printer and a couple of days later I even caught the US Navy in Thurso; followed by many press stations and fax stations.
 When I browse through my old logs I see long gone stations like KUNA and ATA but also a print-out of former numbers station VDE, dated 17 February 1986.
 Unfortunately I had a thermic printer attached to the Commodore 64.
 Most of the paper is now either completely black or the text has faded and became unreadable.
 To save the rest of my early days collection I made a photocopy of the thermic prints that were still readable.
-I nowadays spend most time on "cloak and dagger dx", or, in other words: numbers stations and other mystic sounds on SW.
+I nowadays spend most time on utility stations, not only between 0 and 30 MHz but also on VHF, UHF and L-band.
+Further, of course, also "cloak and dagger stations", or, in other words: numbers stations and other mystic sounds on shortwave.

-I am still involved in the Benelux DX-Club.
+I am still a member of the Benelux DX-Club.

 Pictures of the equipment mentioned on this page can be found here: http://udxf.nl/equipment.html